Quantum Internet- Applications, Functionalities, Enabling Technologies, Challenges, and Research Directions: QUANTUM INTERNET FUNCTIONALITIES

-\item \textbf{Ekert Protocol}: This protocol takes into consideration the entanglement of photons carrying qubits, and was proposed in 1991 by Artur Ekert \cite{ekert1991quantum}.
-The first implementation of this protocol was achieved by Anton Zeilinger and his group, in 1999, over a short distance of 360 m \cite{bouwmeester1999observation}.
-By the same team, the first money transfer via quantum cryptography was demonstrated in 2004.
-This protocol runs as follows: \begin{enumerate} \item First, an authenticated channel must be set up, that can be classical or quantum in nature, between Alice and bob and they have to make sure there is no chance for \textit{Eve} to take position of any one of them.
-This channel is open to interceptions. \item Next, an EPR pair of entangled photons is generated from a source, and are sent to Alice and Bob, which when measured results in values of 0 or 1.
-From an adequately long arrangement of measurements, Alice and Bob filter those cases with clear connections (important bits) from those without clear relationships (unessential bits).
-For this, need of classical channel is a necessity. \item Then, privacy amplification procedure \cite{deutsch1996quantum} is employed for correlation of bits such that the measurement errors, that are unavoidable in practice, becomes corrected and useful. \item Network security depends upon the degree of entanglement of EPR pair.If pairs are maximally entangled, then only real security can be guaranteed, otherwise decoherence becomes an obstacle in the communication.
-Eve attack can be detected by recording the bells inequality \cite{aspect1999bell}.
+In 2007, results from polling stations in Swiss parliamentary elections, in the canton of Geneva were transferred, using this protocol, to Bern over hundreds of kilometres and nobody could hack the system till date.
+In this way, a secure communication is possible in any distributed network exploiting the realms of quantum mechanics.
+It is used in satellite based communications theoretically and experimentally as shown in \cite{fedrizzi2009high}, \cite{aspelmeyer2003long}, \cite{villoresi2008experimental} and \cite{wang2013direct}.
+This reach can possibly be extended using \textit{relays}, that may or may not be trusted \cite{yin2020entanglement}.
+In future QI, QKD will play a very important role in making the internet hack-proof as it is the main requirement in today's digital era.
+But every solution comes with some shortcomings and BB84 protocol is no different.
+The biggest disadvantage is its limited distance upto which it can work efficiently.
+It can cover only up to hundreds of km through fiber-based or free space atmospheric channels. \item \textbf{Ekert Protocol}: This protocol which takes into consideration the entanglement of photons carrying qubits, was proposed in 1991 by Artur Ekert \cite{ekert1991quantum}.
+The first implementation of this protocol was achieved by Anton Zeilinger and his group in 1999 over a short distance of 360 m \cite{bouwmeester1999observation}.
+By the same team, the first money transfer via quantum cryptography was demonstrated in 2004 \cite{beth2005cryptanalysis}.
+This protocol runs in 6 steps as shown in \textbf{Fig. \ref{fig:Fig 14}}: \begin{enumerate} \item First, an authenticated channel must be set up, which can be classical or quantum in nature, between Alice and Bob and they have to make sure there is no chance for \textit{Eve} to take position of any one of them.
+This channel is open to interceptions. \item Next, an EPR pair of entangled photons is sent to Alice and Bob, whose measurement results in values of 0 or 1.
+Alice and Bob filter those bits that shows clear correlations (important bits) from those without clear correlations (unessential bits).
+For this, need of classical channel is a necessity. \item Then, privacy amplification procedure \cite{deutsch1996quantum} is employed for correlation of bits owing to measurement errors, that are unavoidable in practice, are correct them. \item The network security depends upon whether the states are maximally entangled or not, otherwise decoherence becomes an obstacle in the communication. \textit{Eve's} hacking attempt can be detected with Bell's inequality \cite{aspect1999bell}.
 If this inequality is not violated, then it can be believed that there is an eavesdropping attack, or the information communicated has some technical issues.
-With the help of this evaluation, any successful attack by \textit{Eve} can be detected immediately and the system functionally is checked. \item After all these steps, acknowledging that \textit{Eve} has not attacked the channel, the information to be communicated is sent.
-Thus, quantum key taking into consideration the relevant bits is used for a symmetrical procedure such as OTP and sent over the regular internet. \item After that, Bob receives the data which is encrypted in ciphertext, deciphers it with the self generated private key.
-This completes the Ekert protocol and a secure key is generated. \end{enumerate} \end{itemize}
+As a result, any successful attack by \textit{Eve} can be detected immediately and the system functionality is checked. \item The quantum key, taking into consideration the relevant bits, is used for a symmetrical procedure such as OTP and sent over the regular internet. \item After that, Bob receives the data that are encrypted in a ciphertext and deciphers it with the self generated private key.
+This completes the Ekert protocol resulting in the generation of a secure key. \end{enumerate} \end{itemize}